ThePyLord/tiki-taka-app/README.md

 - Add sound effects

 IN PROGRESS:
- - Checking if the game is won
+ - Checking if the game is won(rows and diagonal works[05/12/2021])
- -
+ - Game login custom title bar

 VULNERABILITIES:
  - trim-newlines module(high severity)